jqyang42/pikapixels/README.md

 - access to testing site is very important and the first step to response
 - tried to see if potential explanation for disparity in racial data on deaths vs. positive cases in potential uneven distribution of test sites
 - multiple observations made in process:
-  - #hisp vs. #non-hisp per site in each county
+  - Number of Hispanics vs. Number of Non-Hispanics per site in each county
-  - %hisp vs. %non-hisp v #sites in each county categorized by diff tot pop sizes
+  - Percentage of Hispanics vs. Percentage of Non-Hispanics vs. Number of sites in each county categorized by different total population sizes
-  - %hisp vs. %of total sites in NC in each county
+  - Percentage of Hispanics vs. Percentage of total sites in NC in each county
-  - %black vs. %white v #sites in each county
+  - Percentage of Black vs. Percentage of White vs. Number of sites in each county
-  -

  - confounding variables?
  - trends seem/anomolies seen (ex: durham)